-Tropical storms and hurricanes obviously have a huge impact on Caribbean weather, especially between June and November.
+Tropical storms and hurricanes have a significant impact on Caribbean weather, especially between June and November.
 But most travelers overestimate the threat of hurricanes while overlooking other weather factors that can affect their trip.
-Across the Caribbean, though weather patterns obviously vary, the climate falls under the category of "tropical marine," where there is a distinct wet and dry season and very little variation in temperature.
-This also means that, although there is a risk of hurricanes, there is a fairly defined time of year when the risk is highest, and there is relatively little chance of certain islands being hit at all.
+Across the Caribbean, though weather patterns vary, the climate falls under the category of "tropical marine," where there is a distinct wet and dry season and minimal variation in temperature.
+This also means that, although there is a risk of hurricanes, there is a reasonably defined time of year when the risk is highest, and there is relatively little chance of certain islands being hit at all.

 Bottom line: There are dozens of islands in the Caribbean, so the odds of a hurricane hitting the one you're vacationing on are slim.
-Some islands, like Curacao, Aruba and Bonaire, almost never get hit by big storms.
-And you'll dodge the stormy season altogether if you travel to the Caribbean between December and May.
+Some islands, like Curacao, Aruba, and Bonaire, almost never get hit by big storms.
+And you'll dodge the rainy season altogether if you travel to the Caribbean between December and May.

 So, check the weather before you go, but don't let the fear of bad weather prevent you from heading to the Caribbean.
-Chances are that the weather here will be better than what you have back home, and you'll be basking in the sunshine rather than dodging raindrops during most if not all of your trip!
+The chances are good that the weather here will be better than what you have back home, and you'll be basking in the sunshine rather than dodging raindrops during most if not all of your trip!